afrith/verify-za-vaccine-cert/README.md

 For offline use this library does provide a function that checks the format of a certificate without validating it through the API, but this will not detect sophisticated forgeries.

+This library works in both Node.js and in the browser.
+However, the VCS API currently does not set the necessary CORS headers, so you can't call it directly from browser code.
+You will have to proxy the requests through your own server, for which see the `endpointUrl` option described below.

 Note that the verification API specification indicates that it has is a limit of 30 requests per IP address per second.